 Overview of Economic Outlook – View Full Report Here

-In the June 2019 Revenue Forecast the and the predict continued economic growth but recognize that several indicators show signs that the rate of growth will slow.
+In the June 2019 Revenue Forecast the Legislative Council Staff and the Office of State Planning and Budgeting predict continued economic growth but recognize that several indicators show signs that the rate of growth will slow.

 The economy has grown for 10 years and in July it will become the longest economic expansion in US history.
 The expansion has led to low unemployment and low underemployment.
 In the past quarter there has been an uptick in unemployment, a positive sign which means that people have come back into the workforce and it makes it easier for firms to find employees.
 During this long expansion wages have increased and Colorado’s rate of increase for personal income has outpaced the nation’s rate.
 Personal income in Colorado increased by 5.7% in 2018 and in Colorado the average hourly wage is $30.17.
 Overall inflation has remained low.